shundhammer/qdirstat/README.md

   - Bug fix for the "Packages" view for .deb / APT based systems: Now also list packages that are on hold.
 They were previously missing.

 ------------

 - 2021-06-21 [QDirStat AppImage and why I don't like it](https://github.com/shundhammer/qdirstat/issues/168)

     TL;DR:
-    - It's big and fat (113 MB)
+  - It's big and fat (113 MiB)
   - It's a very outdated version: QDirStat 1.6.1 from February 2020
   - It doesn't even tell you what version it contains
   - It still needs a fairly recent version of GLibc, so you can't run it on Ubuntu 18.04 LTS
   - It's unclear if at least the libraries inside (e.g. the Qt libs) are up to date

 -------------

 _See [DevHistory.md](doc/DevHistory.md)
 for older entries._

 ## History

 This is just a rough summary.
 For more details, see [DevHistory.md](doc/DevHistory.md).

 - 2022-06-30 New stable release: 1.8.1